New from ACTIVE: Check out our latest products here

 With that, you can pull the first shot.
 Ideally, you should get somewhere between 20 and 30 seconds per pull.

-Dial in the shot afterward.
-If your espresso machines come with a pressure gauge, take note of the numbers.
-That’ll let you adjust your next shot if you end up with too little or too much pressure.
+Dial in the shot afterwards.
+If your espresso machines come with a pressure gauge, take note of the numbers; that’ll let you adjust your next shot if you end up with too little or too much pressure.

 How to Make Espresso With a French Press